Sid7602/Retinal_Eye_Fundus/README.md

 3. Glaucoma
 4. Normal

-The convolutional neural network model used here Inception-ResNetV2 and the comparison between the optimizers like sgdm, adam and rmsprop is been done.
+The convolutional neural network model used here is Inception-ResNetV2 and the comparison between the optimizers like sgdm, adam and rmsprop is been done.

 The Dataset is been taken from Kaggle
 Link: